Rip Tide (film): Plot

 Cora is encouraged by Margot, Margot's mother-in-law Bee, and Chicka to help at an upcoming festival.
 She is given a sewing machine and encouraged to design her own collection based on post war swimwear.
 The longer she stays with Margot, Cora realizes that her aunt has unresolved grief over the drowning of her husband, Caleb.

 Sofia has negotiated a lucrative deal for Cora to be the face of a new season campaign for a New York fashion house.
 Cora is faced with a dilemma to either stay, or return to her fast-paced New York career.
 Cora chooses to miss her flight when the prop plane refuses to carry her beloved sewing machine.
 She returns, in time to rescue her aunt who had gone surfing during the approaching storm.
-The local festival is headlined by the Cora's designed fashion show, at which her mother shows up unannounced and makes her peace with her daughter and sister.
+The local festival is headlined by Cora's designed fashion show, at which her mother shows up unannounced and makes peace with her daughter and sister.